Notes

 C. The software engineering to make it all work

-The main problem with photography is that it's mostly superficial.
-People can argue over Aesthetics or Light or Colour or Identity or the Pressing Need To Redress Historical Wrongs, but ultimately a photograph is just a visual 2D representation.
-Yet in this project I wanted to take things further, where the surface image becomes merely a small component of what is actually going on.
-As mentioned above, it's the subtext that matters.
+The main problem with photography is that it is a superficial medium.
+People can argue over Aesthetics or Light or Colour Science, but ultimately a photograph is just a 2D representation.
+Yet I wanted to take things further, where the surface image was only one component of what was going on.
+As mentioned earlier, it's the subtext that matters.

-The writing which accompanies the images is, for me, the hardest part.
-You have to get the tone right (and avoid dyslexic missteps!) and yet get the point across without being flippant or bombastic.
-Am having to constantly tweak sentences or rewrite entire sections to make things less clunky/ more clearer/ apt.
+The text which accompanies the images is, for me, the hardest part.
+You have to get the tone right and yet get the point across without being flippant or didactic.
+Am constantly having to tweak sentences or rewrite entire sections to make things clearer.

-The software engineering adds an extra dimension.
-There are plenty of good photographers and writers, but it's hard to combine the two and write thousands of lines of (PHP8 & SQL) code to make the project accessible.
-For example: scene details are stored in a 15-table, 2500-line relational SQL database; Web-pages are server-generated before being sent to your browser by a 3000-line PHP templating engine I wrote; The search feature is nearly instantaneous because it directly accesses the DB.
+Finally, the software engineering adds an extra dimension.
+There are plenty of good photographers and writers, but it's hard to combine the two and write thousands of lines of optimised (PHP8 & SQL) code to make an online project work.